stanleybak/acasxu_closed_loop_sim/README.md

 * add command-line usage to the readme
 * find head-on example with same velocity and mirroring commands for paper
 * add different "desired" ownship commands, rather than straight
+* add intruder (and maybe ownship) commands to be anything between -3 and 3 degrees per second, rather than just in `[-3, -1.5, 0, 1.5, 3.0]`